Election Interference: Twitter Lets Georgia Runoff Misinformation Go Viral, No Warning Label

 — YS (@NYinLA2121) December 4, 2020

-The photo in the picture is actually the home of the TV host and comedian Steve Harvey, before Harvey owned the house actor and producer Tyler Perry owned the home.
+The photo in the picture is actually the home of TV host and comedian Steve Harvey; before Harvey owned the house actor and producer Tyler Perry owned the home.
 One tweet with 642 likes pointed this out in reply to the initial tweet:

 Is she renting from Steve Harvey? https://t.co/gHGevHrd4g